 The Delaware Volunteer Firemen's Fund is a cost-sharing multiple employer defined benefit pension plan that covers all actively participating volunteers of fire departments, ladies auxiliaries, or ambulance organizations within the State.

-\$5 multiplied by years of credited service (not to exceed 25 years) per Service Benefits: month.
-10 years of credited service.
-Vesting: Age 60 with 10 years credited service.
-Retirement: Disability Benefits: Not applicable.
+Service Benefits: \$5 multiplied by years of credited service (not to exceed 25 years) per month.

+Retirement: Age 60 with 10 years credited service.

+Disability Benefits: Not applicable.

 Survivor Benefits: Not applicable.
-Employer: determined by Board of Pension Trustees at the actuarially Contributions: determined rate.
-Employer contributions were \$450.30 per member for fiscal year 2018.
-Member: \$60 per member per calendar year.

-Burial Benefit: Not applicable.